 Once registration closes and the rosters have been released, additional questions can be directed to your division coordinator.

 T-Ball to Majors play house-league games with other NWLL teams.
 Please visit our NWLL Diamonds page for a full listing of diamond locations.

-Intermediate and up divisions play Interlock against other associations within District 3.
+Majors Interlock, Intermediate, Junior and Senior divisions play Interlock against other associations within District 3.

 Where does your logo come from?